 Given the recent emergence of SARS-CoV-2, most binding studies have examined the interaction of ACE2 with the novel coronavirus, SARS-CoV, which was responsible for the first SARS outbreak in 2003.
 Ho et al. used plate-based in vitro binding assays to screen the ability of 14 peptides representing the SARS-CoV S protein to inhibit S-ACE2 complex formation.
 Three of the peptides blocked the S-ACE2 interaction in vitro in a dose-dependent manner, whereas one of them also blocked the infectivity of S protein pseudotyped retrovirus in cells.
 Hong et al. also used an in vitro binding assay to examine the neutralizing ability of 27 mouse monoclonal antibodies to the S protein.
 The majority of conformation-dependent antibodies (23/25) could inhibit S-ACE2 formation, whereas both antibodies targeting linear epitopes did not.
 This supported other data collected by them using cell-based ELISA and competitive binding assays.
 Their data suggests that the S protein elicits the immune response to generate antibodies to conformational epitopes.

 Plate-based in vitro binding assays are rapid (< 1 day), simple to use, and require a common laboratory instrument (i.e., plate-based reader).
 Furthermore, they offer a safer alternative compared to working with live virus (biosafety level 3) and a more affordable option compared to working with pseudoviruses that require multiple plasmids and cell lines (biosafety level 2).
-Finally, in vitro binding assays such as RayBiotech’s COVID-19 Spike-ACE2 Binding Assay Kit (cat no. CoV-SACE2) enable the high throughput screening of hundreds to thousands of different molecules simultaneously.
+Finally, in vitro binding assays such as RayBiotech’s COVID-19 Spike-ACE2 Binding Assay Kits (cat no. CoV-SACE2, CoV-ACE2S2), Spike-NRP1 Binding Assay Kit (cat no. CoV-NRP1S1), and Spike-AXL Binding Assay Kit (cat no. CoV-SAXL) enable the high throughput screening of hundreds to thousands of different molecules simultaneously.
 These molecules could include small molecules, peptides, proteins, aptamers, or antibodies (see “Patient Blood”).
-Identification of molecules capable of inhibiting of the S-ACE2 interaction in vitro can be further investigated using cell-based assays and, eventually, within clinical trials.
+Identification of molecules capable of inhibiting the S protein’s interactions with relevant endogenous receptors in vitro can be further investigated using cell-based assays and, eventually, within clinical trials.

 This blog covered numerous reagents and platforms for COVID-19 diagnosis and research, all of which can be handled at biosafety level 2 or below.
 COVID-19-related antibodies, proteins, and patient serum are integral to nearly all currently-developed assays, and are likely to play an important role in the development of even higher throughput methods with higher sensitivity and specificity.
 The ELISAs and binding assay discussed here are affordable and require a plate reader capable of measuring absorbance at 450 nm, which is a common piece of laboratory equipment.
 The RT-LAMP assay and COVID-19 IgM/IgG rapid tests enable the detection of viral RNA and COVID-19 antibodies, respectively, with either no instrument at all or only a heat block!
 Presence of these targets result in a color change that is visual by eye.
 In addition, they are easy to use so require minimal training.
 All of the PCR-based tests detect SARS-CoV-2 RNA taken from the site of viral entry and propagation, and can provide valuable information regarding a patient’s COVID-19 infection status and infectivity.
 The antibody arrays can help shed light on the host response to COVID-19, either with specific protein panels, such as inflammatory markers associated with COVID-19 severity and prognosis, or high density panels for a more unbiased approach.

 This blog does not provide an exhaustive list of the different methods that can be employed.
 For example, cell-based ELISAs, biolayer interferometry, and flow cytometry can be used to study the S-ACE2 interaction in the presence of potential inhibitors.
-[64, 65] Protein profiling of human responses can be obtained using mass spectrometry (see our blog, “A Comparison of Antibody Arrays and Mass Spectrometry in Protein Profiling and Biomarker Research”).
-The SARS-CoV-2 live virus or pseudotype virus are also essential tools in COVID-19 research.
+[61, 66] Protein profiling of human responses can be obtained using mass spectrometry (see our blog, “A Comparison of Antibody Arrays and Mass Spectrometry in Protein Profiling and Biomarker Research”).
+The SARS-CoV-2 live virus is also an essential tool in COVID-19 research.
 For sure, all of the research methods provide valuable information in fighting COVID-19.

 - He F, et al. Coronavirus disease 2019: What we know?
 J Med Virol.
 2020 Mar 14.